CHIMAI-A/MTJ/README.md

 - AC #2: As a registered user, I can log in to access data.

-2. As a park administrator, I want to automate the park's lighting system to optimize energy consumption based on daylight conditions.
+2. As a park staff, I want to automate the park's lighting system to optimize energy consumption based on daylight conditions.

 - AC #1: I want the system to autonomously adjust the brightness of park lights or control their on/off status based on readings from specialized sensors that measure the     current ambient light conditions.